** IMPORTANT INFORMATION REGARDING

 MNAASGED CHILD AND FAMILY SERVICES **

-Staff are currently only seeing clients or the general public by appointment only.
+Mnaasged staff are currently only seeing clients or the general public

 Please call 519-289-1117 to speak with reception for more information.